 The product designers that not only schemed the form factor but also the color palettes for the LĒVO C deserve a pat on the back because this just LOOKS like something that would blend in perfectly next to an Italian espresso machine and a Smeg refrigerator, on the other side.

-Still, I strongly feel any cannabis brand that is helping to break stereotypes of what cannabis culture was like vs. what it can evolve into is deserving of recognition because the more non-stoners we can collectively turn on to weed, the better this world will be for all of us.
+Still, I strongly feel any cannabis brand that is helping to break stereotypes of what cannabis culture was like vs. what it can evolve into is deserving of recognition because the more non-stoners we can collectively “turn on” to weed, the better this world will be.

-Alas, while cool designs and preconception-shattering are great things, brands still need to walk the walk and actually deliver the goods.
-Is The Hallowed Gram an authentic cannabis blog, and does the LĒVO C activate and infuse as smoothly as it looks?
+Alas, while cool designs and bright colors are great things, brands still need to walk the walk and actually deliver the goods.

-Being a massive fan of edibles, I couldn’t wait to start making my own at home, but first, I needed an ounce of cannabis, as that’s the capacity of the herb pod that hangs in the oil within the LĒVO C infusion machine.
+I needed more cannabis, as that’s the capacity of the herb pod that hangs within the LĒVO C infusion machine and my first attempt had ended unsuccessfully.

-For this first run, I chose some decently fragrant Mac #4 as Mac strains are usually decently potent, and I liked the smell.
-I believe the cost was somewhere around $40 or so.
+For this 2nd run, I chose some decently fragrant MAC #4 as Miracle Alien Cookie strains are usually decently potent, and I liked the smell this for the price.
+I think it was a special $40/oz deal if I remember correctly..

 After letting the Activation cycle run, I ran the “Infuse” cycle for 2-3 hours to ensure I maximized the extraction of as much of the cannabis plant into the MCT oil as possible.
 This cycle runs at a custom time setting at 200° F.